Chewy? Crunchy? What is the Japanese sweet "Unpei"? A traditional taste rooted in the region [Aomori and Akita]

 Traditional sweets from Akita and Tsugaru, Aomori Prefecture

-Unpei is a traditional Japanese sweet popular in Akita and the Tsugaru region of Aomori Prefecture.
-Its main ingredient is glutinous rice called "kanbaiko," which is steamed, pounded, baked to prevent browning, and then ground into a powder.
-Sugar and water are added to this, kneaded, shaped, and then dried without heating to complete the sweet.
+Unpei is a traditional Japanese confectionary popular in Akita and the Tsugaru region of Aomori Prefecture.
+Its main ingredient is a powder called "glutinousrice, then baking it without browning, and finally grinding it into a powder.
+Sugar and water are added to this powder and kneaded together.
+After shaping, it is dried without further heating to complete the process.

 This method, which does not involve baking or steaming, allows the unpei to slowly harden through natural drying, resulting in the unique texture of unpei.
 Rather than being packed into a mold, it is made in a variety of ways depending on the home or store, such as by rolling or rolling it on a rolling mat, or by rolling it thinly and cutting it into shapes.
 It may look similar to "suama", but unlike suama's fluffy and chewy texture, it has a dense, firm texture